yihui/en/vitae/index.md

 May 2005 - Present

 I offer statistical consulting by email and I have been answering questions in the [Capital of Statistics](http://cos.name/cn/) almost every day.
-I'm happy to see these topics:
+I'm particularly interested in these topics:

 - data analysis and visualization
 - theoretical problems without measure theory